South Cumminsville: For the Love of the Neighborhood

 - Part IV: Community Action and a Vision for the Future [21:35–27:40]

-Our guests include South Cumminsville community council president, Tim Canady, vice president Derek Fagin; community members, Annie Williams, Alberta Warton, Scotty Lewis, and Wilbur Canady.
+Thanks to South Cumminsville Community Council (SCCC) president, Tim Canady, who gave us a tour of his incredible, extremely welcoming neighborhood.
+In addition to Tim, our guests included SCCC Vice President Derek Fagin and community members Annie Williams, Alberta Warton, Scotty Lewis, and Wilbur Canady.
 Our episode also features Queens of Queens City’s Sean Andres and Working in Neighborhoods’ Rigel Behrens.